thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 If you have any questions about the course, have an issue in Python, need another pair of eyes on some type, or want to talk, feel free to reach out to me!
 I may or may not be able to give you the exact right answer, but I've received a ton of help and advice from others, and I'm happy to pay it forward as well as I can.

 <img src="./images/typemedia2019.jpeg" alt="The class of TypeMedia 2019">

+_Photo credit to Ryan Bugden ([Here's the original tweet](https://twitter.com/rynbgdn/status/1038454601027125249), along with an improved GIF version)_